LinkedIn Talent Pool Overfished

 No Competitive Advantage

 Another disadvantage of focusing passive recruitment efforts on LinkedIn is that you are competing with every other employer that is vying for your candidate members’ attention.
 LinkedIn candidates are the proverbial low-hanging fruit ripe for talent acquisition’s plucking.

 By climbing higher up in the tree — by conducting original investigative research to identify and recruit top talent that is not so obvious — employers gain a powerful competitive advantage.
 It is how you find the right candidate.
 Investigative research consistently uncovers candidates employers never dreamed existed.
 Even better, these candidates are not actively marketing their wares on LinkedIn.
 In other words, by climbing higher in the tree, you pretty much get candidates all to yourself.
 The problem isn’t that there is a lack of candidate information.
 It is that candidate recruiting teams are drowning in a tidal wave of candidate profiles and resumes.
 Original recruiting research cuts through too much candidate information to focus on the candidates that matter.
 Recruiting research done right separates the signal (the ideal candidate) from the noise (everything else).
 Because ultimately, in recruitiing less is more.

 You Can’t Yet Download a Hire

 In other words, there is still a lot of recruiting that needs to be done to turn LinkedIn prospects into viable candidates.
 We regularly provide additional bandwidth to corporate executive search and recruiting teams.
-In passive candidate sourcing strategy, LinkedIn is a but step in the process.
+In a passive candidate sourcing strategy, LinkedIn is but one step in the process.
 To recruit the best talent, it takes a lot of work to uncover, map, profile, engage, screen, and qualify the contenders.
 In other words, LinkedIn is a starting place, not the finish line.
 We invite your observations and comments.